Aurenice M. Oliveira

 - BSc, Electrical Engineering, Federal University of Bahia, Brazil

-Dr. Aurenice Oliveira joined the Electrical Engineering Technology program at Michigan Technological University in spring 2007.
+Dr. Aurenice Oliveira joined Michigan Technological University in spring 2007.
 She received the B.Sc. degree in electrical engineering from the Federal University of Bahia (UFBA), Brazil in 1995, the M.Sc. degree in electrical engineering from the State University of Campinas (UNICAMP), Brazil in 1998, and the Ph.D. degree in electrical engineering from the University of Maryland, Baltimore County in 2005.

 Before joining Michigan Tech, Dr. Oliveira taught several classes in Electrical Engineering and Mathematics at North Dakota State University and at Minnesota State University—Moorhead.
 Her current research interests include modeling of optical fiber communication systems, application of Monte Carlo methods to communication systems, digital signal processing, wireless communications, and engineering education.
-She has authored or coauthored twelve archival journal papers and twenty-three conference papers.
+She has authored or coauthored eighteen archival journal papers and fourty-three conference papers.

 - Modeling of optical-fiber communications systems